Daveb4444/Nationbuilder-scraper/README.md

 - Loops through each individual post, gathering the required data as follows
   - Checks the date on the post and ignores it if it's older than the value given as NB_FIRST_DATE in the .env file
   - If it is after the date it reads the slug, title, author and before the flip (excerpt)
+  - - As Nationbuilder doesn't provide the time, it is set to one minute after midnight
   - Reads the content continain both before the flip and after the flip
   - Removes the horizontal line placed at the end of the content by Nationbuilder
   - Removes and empty paragraphs - `<p>&nbsp;</p>`